The Netherlands is a pretty rainy country, as some of you might know. However, that doesn’t mean that there aren’t a lot of fun things to do.

 It is a lot of fun and definitely worth a visit.
 You can either book your mini-golf in the dark game online, via phone or just drop by.

-Another fun activity for a rainy day in Amsterdam is the Escape room experience, where you basically get “locked“ into a room with hidden clues and have to find a way out.
+Another fun activity to do in Amsterdam on a rainy day is the Escape room experience, where you basically get “locked“ into a room with hidden clues and have to find a way out.

 You have around one hour, depending on how much you book, to solve the riddle and make sense of all those clues.